precice/elastictube1d/README.md

 For more information see [1].
 Scenario taken from [2].

-**The easy way:** For building and running instructions refer to the [this page](https://github.com/precice/precice/wiki/Running-the-coupled-1D-FSI-simulation).
+**The quick path:** For building and running instructions refer to the preCICE wiki page [Running the coupled 1D FSI simulation](https://github.com/precice/precice/wiki/Running-the-coupled-1D-FSI-simulation).

-**For the experts:** If you want, a tutorial takes you step by step through this case visit the [preCICE wiki](https://github.com/precice/precice/wiki/1D-Example).
+**The detailed path:** If you prefer, a tutorial can take you step by step through this case.
+See the preCICE wiki page [1D Example](https://github.com/precice/precice/wiki/1D-Example).

 ## References